porzell/ptest-c/README.md

 Copyright (c) 2018 Peter Orzell

 ## Compatibility
-PTest-C is currently set up to work with GCC/Clang on and requires constructor attribute support to function properly.
+PTest-C is currently set up to work with GCC/Clang and MSVC.

+PTest-C requires constructor attribute support to function properly using GCC/Clang, but takes advantage of PE segment linking pragmas to function properly in MSVC.

 The addr2line application is necessary for stack trace to function properly if enabled.
 Unfortunately, there doesn't seem to be a better way to get this working than piping to addr2line, as backtrace_symbols() does not provide anything near as useful.
+Since addr2line is not available for Windows applications compiled with MSVC, stack trace support on Windows is not yet fully implemented although this is in the works.

 ## Have fun!
 Let me know if you end up using this!
 I'll be working on it regularly.